Oru Njayarazhcha

 Oru Njayarazhcha (English: A Sunday) is a 2019 Malayalam language drama film written, composed and directed by Shyamaprasad.
-It stars Murali Chand, Satheesh Kumar, Megha Thomas, Ramesh Verma and Sally Verma in pivotal roles.
+It features Murali Chand, Satheesh Kumar, Megha Thomas, Ramesh Verma, and Sally Verma in key roles.
 The film is based on two Bengali short stories written by Shirshendu Mukhopadhyay and Dibyendu Palit respectively.

 It won the Kerala State Film Award for Second Best Film, along with the best editor for Aravind and best director for Shyamaprasad at the same ceremony.
 It was screened at the 2019 International Film Festival of Kerala and was released theatrically on 13 December 2019.